thestk/stk/doc/README-Win.txt

 Realtime MIDI input/output is supported by RtMidi using the winmm.lib API and requires the __WINDOWS_MM__ preprocessor definition.

-Visual C++ 6.0 workspaces have been created for the various STK projects.
+Visual C++ workspaces have been created for the various STK projects.
 Everything has already been configured for you.
 The intermediate .obj files will be written to either the "Release" or "Debug" directories, but the executable files will be written to the main project directories (where they need to be for proper execution).
 If you should somehow lose or hose the VC++ workspace file for a project, then you will have to do a LOT of configuring to recreate it ... it's probably easier just to download the distribution again from our WWW sites.
-Anyway, for your benefit and mine, here is a list of things that need to be added to the various "Project Settings":
+Anyway, for your benefit and mine, here is a list of things that need to be added to the various "Project Settings" (this was for VC 6.0 ... things have changed with the newer versions of the VC compiler):

 1. Under General: Set "Output files:" to <blank> (this will put the executable in the main project directory.